 Medical Officers of the Malta Garrison Maughan John St Aubyn

-Colonel John St Aubyn Maughan obtained the Scottish Triple qualification from Edinburgh in 1903.
+Colonel John St Aubyn Maughan was the son of Mr J H Maughan and Bertha Maughan nee St Aubyn of Marazion, Cornwall.
+He was educated privately.
+In 1903, he obtained the Scottish Triple qualification from Edinburgh University.
 On 30 July 1904, he was commissioned a Lieutenant RAMC after being successful in a

 Colonel John St Aubyn Maughan served with the British Expeditionary Force in France and Belgium.
-On 4 January 1917, he was mentioned in a dispatch from Field Marshal Sir Douglas Haig for distinguished and gallant services and devotion to duty.
-He was awarded the Companion Distinguished Service Order (DSO).
+On 4 January 1917, he was mentioned in a despatch from Field Marshal Sir Douglas Haig for distinguished and gallant services and devotion to duty.

 He died in Cornwall on 13 January 1961 having seen action in both World Wars.